 Optional: Turabian, Kate.
-2014.
+2018.
 A Manual for Writers of Research Papers, Theses, and Dissertations.
+(There are lots of versions.
+I have found this book to be very helpful and highly recommend it for college students).

 Course description: Criminal procedure in our common law system is developed through case law.
 This class will examine some of the important cases that create the guidelines for the criminal justice system to follow.
 Additionally, the impact of these decisions on society and the court systems will be discussed.